huahuawong/datascience/RDF.md

 It is also true that the development of the Semantic Web brought some new perspectives to the Artificial Intelligence community: the “Web effect”, i.e., the merge of knowledge coming from different sources, usage of URIs, the necessity to reason with incomplete data; etc.

 ## Okay so, what's RDF exactly?
-RDF is a framework for describing resources on the web and is designed to be read and understood by computers
+RDF is a framework for describing resources on the web and is designed to be read and understood by computers.
+RDF Statements is a combination of a Resource, a Property, and a Property value forms a Statement (known as the subject, predicate and object of a Statement).

+Let's look at some example statements to get a better understanding:

+Statement: "The author of https://www.w3schools.com/rdf is Jan Egil Refsnes".

+    The subject of the statement above is: https://www.w3schools.com/rdf The predicate is: author
+    The object is: Jan Egil Refsnes